prysmaticlabs/documentation/website/docs/concepts/checkpoint-sync-concept.md

 **Checkpoint sync** is a feature that significantly speeds up the initial sync between your beacon node and the Beacon Chain.
 With checkpoint sync configured, your beacon node will begin syncing from a recently finalized checkpoint instead of syncing from genesis.
 This can make installations, validator migrations, recoveries, and testnet deployments *way* faster.

 This conceptual overview will help you understand **how checkpoint sync works** and **the value that it provides to the Ethereum network**.
-We'll speed-run through some foundational concepts before digging into checkpoint sync.
+Let's start by speed-running through some foundational concepts.

 ## Foundations